i-winxd/THIRTY-DOLLAR-HAIRCUT-GENERATOR/README.md

 * inst root note: the pitch of the sample when you right click it on the website.
 For example, ``noteblock_harp``'s root note is ``F#5``.
 And you must type it like that, exactly how it appears in FL Studio. ``C5`` is the middle C. We accept stuff like ``C#5, Db5, Ab4, G#4``, etc. The number at the end denotes the octave.
 We recommend you have perfect pitch to make this easy for you.
 If you don't have perfect pitch, consider searching up an online piano so you can compare pitches.
 * semicolon: the character that splits the inst name and the inst root note.

+If your inst name is ``nothing`` for a channel then that channel will be skipped.

 ### CREATING YOUR OWN MIDI
 We will assume you know how to create that ``.txt`` file I mentioned above.
 Create your midi in FL Studio using MIDI out plugins (I'm expecting you to know how MIDI OUTs work in FL Studio.
 If you don't, search up how to use it.)
 Each channel maps to a seperate instrument you mapped in the ``.txt`` file you may or may not have created.